 When your fight-flight-freeze response gets activated while you are watching the news it certainly doesn’t make any sense.
 You are not physically attacked and at the same time, your body is reacting with stress as if you would be attacked.

-It’s important to know what’s going on in the world, however, it’s also important to find the balance between the negativity you are feeding your mind with.
+It’s important to know what’s going on in the world, however, it’s also important to find the balance between the negativity you are feeding your mind with and the safe present moment that you are in right now.
 Make sure to balance the negativity out with positive news as well so your brain has the possibility to see the whole picture.
-Listen to an uplifting podcast or read an inspiring book after consuming negative news.
+Listen to an uplifting podcast, read an inspiring book, or just be present and count your blessings after consuming negative news.

 Consume less fear-mongering media and whenever you do so, balance it out with positive news.